paulveillard/cybersecurity-bcdr/README.md

 ### 2.3 IT Disaster Recovery Process and Use Cases: A Deep Dive into 24 Disaster Recovery Use Cases

+In today’s world, considering disaster recovery as an optional add-on is not just naïve but perilous.
+Unexpected disasters strike indiscriminately, leaving unprepared businesses to bear the brunt.

+> Disaster recovery is more than just a safety net for your business; it’s a strategic approach to ensure uninterrupted operations and maintain customer trust even in the face of unforeseen events.
+In this comprehensive guide, we’ll delve into 24 diverse use cases where a robust disaster recovery solution can save the day.

 #### 2.3.1

 #### 2.3.24

 ### 2.4 Disaster Recovery Tools